XSEDE/CRI_JS_Cluster_Tutorial/README.md

 # Build Compute Nodes

 Now, we can create compute nodes attached ONLY to the private network.

-Log out of your headnode machine, and back to the client.
+LOG OUT OF YOUR HEADNODE MACHINE, and back to the client.

 Create two compute nodes as follows:
 ```